Build Body Mindfulness Today

 See a video demonstration and download the instruction sheet on this.
 Making this one dynamic stretch a regular part of your day can decrease upper back discomfort by up to 50%.

-Do you get headaches while working at the computer?
 Try adjusting the monitor brightness to about 60% and avoid using bright colours in documents you constantly view.
 These are both very tiring on your eyes.

 To increase awareness around the health risks and self-care competencies needed in our twenty-first century, mobile, screen-intensive and increasingly sedentary working world, your training goal must go beyond simply providing more information on the topic.